trskop/apache-md5/README.md

 Documentation
 -------------

-Stable releases with API documentation are available on [Hackage][].
+Stable releases with API documentation are available on [Hackage][Hackage: apache-md5].

 Installation